-Option#1 Set the fin fan into the refrigerator fin opening, make sure it's somewhat secured to a shelve for now.
-Leave enough wire as shown inside and also enough on the bottom to hook up with later.
+Option#1: Set the fin fan into the refrigerator fin opening.
+Make sure it's somewhat secured to a shelve for now.
+Leave enough wire, as shown, inside and also enough on the bottom to reach to the power supply.
 The fin fan wire will remain in this position throughout the rest of the install.

+Option #2

-Option #2 If you would rather install the fin fan wire thru the defrost hose later, please see our fin fan installation manual at https://jc-refrigeration.com/wp-content/uploads/2021/04/fin-fan-installation-website.pdf?3f35fa&3f35fa
+If you would rather install the fin fan wire through the defrost hose later, please see our fin fan installation manual at: https://jc-refrigeration.com/docs/finfan/fin-fan-installation-manual/

-Now we go back to the old unit to take off the LP burner and igniter.
+Go back to the old unit & take off the LP burner and igniter.
 Start by removing the $\frac{1}{2}$ " screw (RA).
 The igniter is attached to this bracket.
 Leave it attached and just slide the bracket to the side for the next step.